 All these reactions in the synthesis of cholesterol are examples of enzyme catalysed reactions.

-Urea cycle is a process by which harmful nitrogenous waste ammonia is converted into less harmful urea that can later be excreted in the form of urine.
+The urea cycle is a process by which harmful nitrogenous waste ammonia is converted into less harmful urea that can later be excreted in the form of urine.

 Formation of Carbamoyl Phosphate